cachilders/marcovaldo/README.md

 a spatial sequencer with cats

 ## Dev Notes
+**(2/11/2024)**
+Wrapped initial development today with a bunch of param actions and some bugfixes.
+A little over a month, all-in.
+Still needs docs, but [I made a demo video yesterday](https://youtu.be/riol61rH76A?si=Ci7GM_jfeH_xNC8z), and it explains the functionality pretty well.
+I went a little crazy on this one, and for all of the code cleanup and extension I'd like to do, I think it's no rush.
+I want to focus on another canvas for a minute.
+I'll pick up whatever bugs come by.
+We'll see what happens.

 **(2/9/2024)**
 Basically feature complete, if buggy.
 Now it's all params, bugfixes, and nice to haves.